bhk/scam/memo.md

     caching is the avoidance of IO re-validation during a session.

+### Proxy IO Operations

+Since `read-file` may have very large return values, and `write-file` may have very large input values, treating them as IO dependencies in the most straightforward manner (as described above) would result in a very large persistent memoization database.

+Instead, we rely on `hash-file` as a proxy for these operations.
+The reasoning is that if `hash-file` returns the same value on replay, then `read-file` would return the same value on replay.
+Likewise, if `hash-file` returns the same value as earlier (after a `write-file` operation), then the `write-file` results are still valid.

 ### Dropping Memoization

 A memoized function may choose to "drop" memoization for the current call.